ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 #### The Token Verifier
-When the frontend sends a request with a token, Zuul will first contact a specific uri of the UAA server to check the validity of the token.
+When the frontend sends a request with a token, Zuul will first contact a specific URI of the UAA server to check the validity of the token.
 When the token is valid, Zuul will redirect the request with token to the proper microservice.
-The grant type we use is the `client credentials` type, where Zuul will connect to the UAA server with a service-id and service-secret.
+The grant type we use is the `client_credentials` type, where Zuul will connect to the UAA server with a service-id and service-secret.

 # Securing your microservice
 When enabling security in your service, the most common issues are developer-induced.
 Either there is a lack of built-in or easy security controls or we make trade-offs for functionality over security.
 Still, we have to think about who can access this functionality and what they can do with it.

-We enter the phase where we passed the authentication and retrieved a JWT from our Zuul.
+We passed the authentication phase and retrieved a JWT from our Zuul.
-We are in a 'downstream service', where data is load balanced from Zuul.
+We are in a 'downstream service', where data is being load balanced from Zuul.
+The next questions are:
-Next thing to question is, how do we decode this JWT?
-How can we secure our classes and methods with the help of Spring Security?
+* How do we decode this JWT?
+* How can we secure our code with the help of Spring Security?

 ## Assembling the Principal
 It is the responsibility of a microservice (Resource Server) to extract information about the user and client application from the JWT and make an access decision based on that information.
-Decoding the JWT allows extraction of the users information and allows putting it in the security context.
+Decoding the JWT allows extraction of the user's information and allows putting it in the security context.
-Spring Security will assemble a `Principal` with this information to use.
+Spring Security will assemble a `Principal` with this information.

 After decoding the JWT, you know who the user is, what role(s) he/she has, and all of that.
 The Spring OAuth2 project gives us the mechanism to retrieve a JWT out of the box.